Atonlieu/sphinx-navtree/docs/transforms.rst

 The pseudo-title ``'default'`` may be used to provide a default value for sections that are not in the dictionary.
 If there is no default, unspecified sections will use the value provided by the theme.
 If the theme doesn't provide a value, the extension will default to 3.

-As an example, the *Demo Section* area of this site limits the navigation depth to two levels:
+As an example, the *Demo Section* area of this site limits the navigation depth to two levels.
+The *Overview* page under *Manual* has a limit of one, preventing the menu item from expanding at all:

 .. code-block:: python

-    navtree_maxdepth = {'Demo Section': 2}
+    navtree_maxdepth = {'Overview': 1, 'Demo Section': 2}